With full administrator permission, when you open Director, the Dashboard provides a centralized location to monitor the health and usage of a Site.

 - In all Director deployments, sessions, failures, and logon performance trend information are available as graphs and tables when the time period is set to Last month(Ending now) or shorter.
 When the time period is chosen as Last month with a custom ending date or as Last year, the trend information is available as graphs but not as tables.

-- Grooming retention values of the Monitor Service control the trends data availability.
-The default values are available in Data granularity and retention.
+- The default values of the trends data grooming retention by the Monitoring Service are available in the Data granularity and retention.
 Customers on Platinum licensed Sites can change the grooming retention to their desired number of retention days.

 View trends for sessions: From the Sessions tab, select the Delivery Group and time period to view more detailed information about the concurrent session count.